How Malicious Websites Infect You in Unexpected Ways

-If a malicious hacker wants to break into your computer and scramble the kilobytes that make up your digital life, his starting point will be to create a malicious website infected with malware, or compromise an existing one to carry out the task.
+If a malicious hacker wants to break into your computer and scramble the kilobytes that make up your digital life, his starting point will be to create a malicious website infected with malware or compromise an existing one to carry out the task.

 The most common types of websites infected with malware

-You might think you don’t need to worry about phishing websites and the like because you only browse on safe and reputable pages such Wikipedia.org or CNN.com.
+You might think you don’t need to worry about phishing websites and the like because you only browse on safe and reputable pages such as Wikipedia.org or CNN.com.

 But 76% of these contain a vulnerability.

-To make matters even worse, 9% of sites contain a vulnerability that is serious in nature, which would allow an attackers to infect a visitor’s PC, download malware, or even execute code on it.
+To make matters even worse, 9% of sites contain a vulnerability that is serious in nature, which would allow an attacker to infect a visitor’s PC, download malware, or even execute code on it.